 11.)
 See the temples in Beruwala

-Another great town to explore is Beruwala, where you can wander around the impressive Kande Viharaya Temple and see its beautiful big Buddha.
-The town also has one of the largest populations of Sri Lankan Moors, which speak the Tamil Language, which you might hear during your visit.
+The town also has one of the largest populations of Sri Lankan Moors, who speak the Tamil Language, which you might hear during your visit.

 12.)
 Sail through the Madu Ganga River